 The explosively charged neo-noir thriller John Wick doesn't just require the suspension of belief.
 The film encourages audiences to grab believability by the scruff of the neck, roundhouse kick it in the face and launch it off the top floor of a thousand-foot-tall skyscraper.

 Produced under the radar, Keanu Reeves's return to ass-kicking form was a surprise hit for a host of reasons, but a reliance on realism wasn’t among them.
 Neither should it be.
-John Wick is both brazen and calculated in its approach to action.
+John Wick is both brazen and calculater in its approach to action.
 Its brutish honesty, captured in wide-open shots that allow audiences unfettered view of Reeve's motion, is the main ingredient in an endlessly fun movie that proves every once in a while you can judge a book by its cover.

 Thanks to its predecessor’s success, sequel John Wick: Chapter 2 has nothing to prove.
 Chapter 2 doesn’t need a complex plot, over-the-top effects or gratuitous cameos – just a steady aim and a sure squeeze of the trigger.
 Building on the template established by the first movie, the sequel is, if anything, even more elegantly vicious, a ballistic upgrade for an already deadly weapon.